-Join Donovan Keith for an in-depth discussion in this video Using lights with gobos to draw focus, part of Studio Lighting in CINEMA 4D.
+Join Donovan Keith for an in-depth discussion in this video Using lights with gobos to draw focus, part of Cinema 4D: Studio Lighting.

 In this video we'll use a light with a Gobo also known as a cookie in order to draw the viewers focus towards the subject of our scene.
 If you're trying to draw your viewers eye to a specific point high value, lots of contrast lots of saturation.
 Or, or strong linear elements can really help to do that.
 In this scene, we've got a good example of high contrast.
 As well as some strong lines that are leading the viewer towards our tea pot and the wall that sits behind it.
 Now in order to create this look ourselves, we're going to need to import something from our Studio Lighting kit.